csmith/chameth.com/_posts/2016-05-02-monitoring-power-with-wemo.md

 I then have a dictionary of IP addresses to data series names, and the script polls each one in turn and then executes an `rrdtool update` query to add the items to the database.
 I have this script running every minute via cron.

+<ins datetime="2016-05-06">**Update:** After leaving my script running for a few days, it suddenly
+stopped getting any data.
+It turns out the WeMo switches spontaneously change the ports they listen on every now and then.
+To reliably query them, you need to perform an SSDP search on the network, and get the correct address from the switches' response.</ins>

 After leaving the script to run for a bit and gather data, it's time to make some graphs.
 I use the following to create a graph with a background gradient: